What is a Power Engineer?

 Types of Power Engineers

-• Electrical power engineers: Electrical power engineers design, maintain, and operate electrical power systems, including the generation, transmission, and distribution of electricity.
+• Electrical Engineer: Focuses on the design, development, and maintenance of electrical systems, including power generation, transmission, and distribution networks.

 Are you suited to be a power engineer?